ALLIUM schoenoprasum

 Harvesting and Growing from Seed:

-Each small flower on the flower-head produces its own round, white, papery seedpod, making a chaffy, papery ball when the seeds are ripe.
+Seed Pod Each small flower on the flower-head produces its own round, white, papery seedpod,

-The seeds are black, segment-shaped, and very light.
+Seed The seeds are black, segment-shaped, and very light.
 There are six seeds in a pod.

 (You can check the meaning of any technical terms new to you in the Botany section of the site)